 Low-income representation: shall be persons chosen in accordance with a democratic selection process adequate to assure that they are representative of the low- income population in the areas served.

-The agency will advertise for interested parties, whereas, an application will be submitted.
-Once the applications are received, ballots shall be distributed to the agency's clients, age 19 and over, residing in the coverage area.
+In filling vacancies for the Low-income sector and Private sector, the agency will advertise for interested parties, whereas, an application may be submitted to our office for consideration.
+For the Low-income sector, once an application is received, voting shall take place with ballots distributed to the agency's clients , age 19 and over, residing in the coverage area.
 Any client has the right to refuse to vote.
-Once the democratic selection process has been completed, the Board Personnel Committee and Executive Director will utilize the scoring criteria to ensure the successful applicant meets all applicable qualifications for board service.
-Once completed, voting will be held by the full board to seat the applicant to the Board of Directors.
+Once the democratic selection process has been completed, the Board Personnel Committee and Executive Committee will utilize scoring criteria to ensure the successful applicant meets all applicable qualifications for board service.
+Once that assurance is completed, voting will be held at the regular board meeting to seat the applicant to the Board of Directors.

-Interested parties may be from community organizations, religious organizations or other affiliations that are aware of the needs of the low-income population.
+Interested parties may be a past CNCAP client or from community organizations, religious organizations or other affiliations that are aware of the needs of the low-income population.
+Representatives do not have to be low-income, however, must know the needs that exist in the community.